DanDDevelopment/Dynamic-Roleplay/dynamic/resources/[dynextra]/pug-sling/old-sling/readme.md

 # pug-sling
-Advanced weapons slings for the qbcore framework.
+Advanced weapons slings for the DynCore framework.
 Any weapon in the players inventory will show up on there back.

 # -- if you are using ox_inventory make sure to change Config.Inventory no other inventory name matters.